 Information on the independent social housing sector is available via the Northern Ireland Federation of Housing Associations (NIFHA).

-Discretionary Housing Payments give tenants extra financial help towards rent if the amount of Universal Credit or Housing Benefit they receive does not cover the full amount they have to pay their landlord.
+Discretionary Housing Payments give private-sector tenants extra financial help towards rent if the amount of Universal Credit or Housing Benefit they receive does not cover the full amount they have to pay their landlord.

 More information about Discretionary Housing Payments can be accessed at the NIHE Housing Help website: